tjianl/github-activity-monitor/README.md

 - http://localhost:8000/schema/elements (for Stoplight Elements)

 To run the `ingestor` and `api` separately, please view the READMEs in the respective folders.

+## CI/CD

+The CI/CD pipeline is implemented using GitHub Actions.
+The workflows can be found in `.github/workflows`.
+The pipeline is triggered on every push to the `main` branch and runs the following steps for the `ingestor` and `api` repository respectively:
+- Linting of Python code using [flake8](https://flake8.pycqa.org/en/latest/)
+- Run unit tests using [pytest](https://docs.pytest.org/en/6.2.x/)

+## Deployment
+TO BE DONE